eonk/CrimeSciData/book.md

 For example, if you like maps, **R can also be used to produce visualisations of spatial data**.
 There are various resources to learn how to do this and we teach this in our *Crime Mapping* module in the third year.

+## Summary: exercise for this week
+Once you finish your lab session, don't forget to do this [Exercise](https://eonk.shinyapps.io/MCD_ex) and have a chance to sum-up this week's R codes.

 [^1]: Tufte, Edward (2001) *The visual display of quantitative information.* 2nd Edition.
 Graphic Press.